-[Docket No. CP16-501-000]
+[Docket No. CP17-468-000]

-Texas Eastern Transmission, LP; Notice of Intent To Prepare an Environmental Assessment for the Proposed Marshall County Mine Panel 17w Project Request for Comments on Environmental Issues
+Texas Eastern Transmission, LP; Notice of Intent To Prepare an Environmental Assessment for the Proposed Marshall County Mine Panel 18W Project and Request for Comments on Environmental Issues

-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the proposed Marshall County Mine Panel 17W Project involving construction and operation of facilities by Texas Eastern Transmission, LP (Texas Eastern) in Marshall County, West Virginia.
-Texas Eastern indicates the project would excavate, elevate and/ or replace certain sections of four different pipelines and appurtenant facilities located in Marshall County due to planned longwall mining activities.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Marshall County Mine Panel 18W Project involving construction and operation of facilities by Texas Eastern Transmission, LP (Texas Eastern) in Marshall County, West Virginia.
 The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

 This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the project.
 You can make a difference by providing us with your specific comments or concerns about the project.
 Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
 Your input will help the Commission staff determine what issues they need to evaluate in the EA.
-To ensure that your comments are timely and properly recorded, please send your comments so that the Commission receives them in Washington, DC on or before October 30, 2016.
+To ensure that your comments are timely and properly recorded, please send your comments so that the Commission receives them in Washington, DC on or before August 23, 2017.